-Medicinal plants as green resource products (GRPs) are used as traditional medicine in Tanzania, and are key components for primary health care and livelihoods of more than 50% of the inhabitants.
+traditional medicine in Tanzania, and are key components for primary health care and livelihoods of more than 50% of the inhabitants.
 Unfortunately, many herbal products are adulterated with drugs, such as antibiotics, antimalarials and mild analgesics.
 The present study aims to investigate the adulteration of herbal drugs from Tanzania, by analysing the presence of different drug classes in herbal medicines collected from markets and health providers in Tanzania.
 Samples will be collected and extracted in Tanzania and transported to Denmark, where the samples will be analysed.
 The project included approximately 3 months of field work in Tanzania.
-Mass spectrometry imaging of drugs in tissue sections from mice
+Medicinal plants as green resource products (GRPs) are used as Supervisors: Bjarne Styrishave.
+No. of students: 1-2.